Domomod/Custom_OpenGL_GraphicEngine/README.md

 # GameEngine

 An indevelopment game engine written i c++ and openGL.
-Written with knowledge acquried from Muhammad Mopbeen Movania OpenGl Development Cookbook, and bennybox's and thinMatrix's youtube video tutorials.
+Written with knowledge acquried from Muhammad Mobeen Movania OpenGl Development Cookbook, and bennybox's and thinMatrix's youtube video tutorials.

 Requrements: